Ahmed-Kazlak/Punch-List-Analysis-Power-BI/README.md

 ## 💡 Conclusion

-This analysis highlights the importance of structured punchlist tracking, timely remediation, and negotiation in achieving cost savings and efficient project handovers.
+This analysis highlights the importance of structured punchlist tracking, timely remediation, and negotiation in achieving cost savings and efficient project handing-over.
 The Power BI dashboards, advanced DAX measures, and robust data modeling contributed to actionable insights and efficient decision-making for this large-scale project.

+---

+## 📊 Dashboard